vmdn23/Orchestra_Overlord/picture-upload/README.md

 # Picture Upload

-This is a microservice application example that has be prebuilt by Linux Academyand will be used to demonstrate the monitoring and alerting services of Orchestra Overlord for learning purposes.
+This is a microservice application example that has be prebuilt by Linux Academy and will be used for learning purposes to demonstrate the monitoring and alerting services of Orchestra Overlord.

 It was a part of a multi-project repo of services that work together to form a demo to enable users to get and upload photos to Amazon S3.